65508 Organic Chemistry 2

 3. Professional, Ethical and Social Responsibility

-Literature search skills are developed using SciFinder Scholar to gather and evaluate information from sources such as research and review articles published in the archival literature.
-These techniques are taught and learned interactively in lectures and students apply these skills in their lab reports and are also assessed as part of the criteria for lab reports.
+Literature search skills are developed using SciFinder to gather and evaluate information from sources such as research and review articles published in the scientific literature.
+Students apply these skills in their lab reports and are also assessed as part of the criteria for lab reports.

 Data handling and synthesis will be developed through the practical program.
 Ongoing laboratory data collection and preparation of write-up, in the laboratory notebook, occur every week in the practical.
 Data presentation is assessed via report marking criteria.

-Prioritization of time devoted to learning is developed through strictly time-limited in practical classes.
-Through the practical program, students learn to develop time management skills through the need to prioritize the reaction steps in their experimental program to maximize the efficient use of their time.
+Prioritisation of time devoted to learning is developed through strictly time-limited in practical classes.
+Through the practical program, students learn to develop time management skills through the need to prioritise the reaction steps in their experimental program to maximise the efficient use of their time.
 Targeted learning is guided by the experimental schedule in the lab manual.
 This is indirectly assessed via the ability of students to complete the experiment and submit the report on time.

 Ethics and professional conduct in science are learned through lectures and report feedback.
 This includes a full discussion of the reasons against and consequences of data fabrication and plagiarism.
 Plagiarism software is used to monitor submitted work.